 We started the morning by going back to the area where the Impala was taken the day earlier.
 As we were glassing from the top of a high ridge we spotted several Kudu, Warthog & Impala.
 A very impressive Impala came out at 270 yards and it was taken down using the elevation to our advantage.

 Following brunch, we were back on the Zebra.
 Again, they were very wary and covering miles of highland.
 Nick put us on a hillside where he felt they would eventually move into.
 After watching the Zebra for over an hour, they moved into a comfortable range.
 A shot was taken at a beautiful stallion but was missed just low from about 350 yards.
 We decided to let the Zebra settle down after this and left the area.
+Free range hunting in South Africa is like no where else in the world.

 This evening we again went on to stalk the Nyala bulls in the same location they have been hanging out.
 At last light, Nick spotted a beautiful shooter bull where we moved in on the unaware animal and closed the distance to within 150 yards.
 The 2nd trophy Nyala bull was taken and we headed back to the lodge after another great day of hunting.